csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?

+As a UNICEF personnel, I want to use this plugin in order to visualize population data over Uganda in order to plan stop locations for a humanitarian aid mission.

+As a UNICEF personnel, I want to use this plugin in order to look at routes over South Africa in order to plan an itinerary taking minimum time & distance, and least disruptions for a humanitarian aid mission.

+As a student, I want to use this plugin in order to do research involving geographical analysis of different data sets such as population distribution.

+As a Government Personnel, I want to use this plugin in order to visualize vehicle traffic data over my country so that I can make informed decisions on urban planning to improve traffic conditions.

+As a humanitarian project manager I want to be able to present data about countries to my team members in a visual way by using a choropleth visualization, to better explain project goals.

+As a UNICEF data analyst, I want a plugin for Apache Superset that provides improved geographic visualizations, so I can better visualize and analyze data relevant to the country I work in using choropleth maps at the first subnational administrative level (provinces, districts, states, etc).
+As a UNICEF data scientist, I want the plugin to support comprehensive data for as many countries as possible and allow me to configure custom country boundary data sources within our Apache Superset instance, so I can create accurate and customizable geographic visualizations for decision-making.
+As a UNICEF project manager, I want the new Apache Superset plugin to replace the existing country mapping plugin, which is considered deprecated and supports only a limited number of countries.
+This will ensure that our organization has up-to-date and reliable geographic visualizations for all countries where UNICEF operates.
+As a UNICEF decision maker, I want to use the improved geographic visualization plugin to make data-driven decisions that will benefit children around the world.
+The plugin should help me easily understand and communicate data through choropleth maps, aiding in our mission to improve children's lives.
+As a UNICEF IT administrator, I want our technical team to deploy and integrate the new Apache Superset plugin seamlessly into our enterprise Superset instance, making it available for all UNICEF personnel to use.
+This will ensure that our colleagues have easy access to powerful geographic visualization tools.

+UNICEF personnel: Humanitarian mission planning Researcher/Students: Social Sciences, Geography, Civil engineering, Data scientists, Architecture Government Personnel: Humanitarian mission planning, Urban events planning

  * At least 5 user stories concerning the main features of the application - note that this can broken down further
  * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
  * User stories must contain acceptance criteria.
 Examples of user stories with different formats can be found here: https://www.justinmind.com/blog/user-story-examples/. **It is important that you provide a link to an artifact containing your user stories**.
  * If you have a partner, these must be reviewed and accepted by them.
 You need to include the evidence of partner approval (e.g., screenshot from email) or at least communication to the partner (e.g., email you sent)

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.

+Frameworks/Languages : Python, React (JS), Apache Superset, NRDBMS.

+How to deploy: waiting on the partner.

+Describe the architecture: waiting on the partner.

 > Short (1-2 min' read max)
  * What is the technology stack?
 Specify languages, frameworks, libraries, PaaS products or tools to be used or being considered.
  * How will you deploy the application?
  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?

 ----
 ## Intellectual Property Confidentiality Agreement